ampproject/amphtml/extensions/amp-inline-gallery/0.1/amp-inline-gallery.md

 Displays the pagination indicator as inset, overlaying the carousel itself.
 When using `inset`, you should give the `<amp-inline-gallery-pagination>` element `layout="nodisplay"`.

-The default CSS for an `<amp-inline-gallery-pagination>` element with `inset` specifies it at `bottom: 0` with respect to its parent element.
-You may overwrite this to position the element over the carousel if there are other elements, such as `<amp-inline-gallery-thumbnails>`, directly below it.

 ##### common attributes

 The `<amp-inline-gallery-pagination>` element includes <a href="https://amp.dev/documentation/guides-and-tutorials/learn/common_attributes">common attributes</a> extended to AMP components.